MUK@OWA

 Moreover, the historic building complex is being adapted with environmentally friendly technologies such as geothermal energy and photovoltaics.
 This makes it a flagship project within Vienna's climate strategy and its 2040 climate targets.

-Moderated planning phase
+Participatory planning phase

 For MUK, this represents a genuine process of change, which is not just a matter of moving to a new location, but also of further developing its self-image as a university.
 This transition towards a campus where teaching, learning and living converge will have a lasting impact on the daily life of the MUK community.

 The next stage, which is already underway, involves drawing up a comprehensive spatial and functional plan for the MUK pavilions at the OWA.
-This marks the start of the actual planning phase for the MUK's relocation.
+This marks the start of the planning phase for the MUK's relocation.

-The MUK will utilise 15 pavilions, thereby revitalising a large part of the area.
+The MUK will utilise 15 pavilions, thereby revitalising half of the site.
 Alongside the MUK, targeted settlements from the fields of science, education, art, culture and social affairs will be established.
+Pavilion 10 has been used by MUK as the 'Pioneers' Pavilion' since summer 2025.